First Corinthians 16:1

 recognized the opportunities that God has given you and are you going through

 the open doors?
-Please, go through the door while it is still open.
+Be careful, make sure you go through the door while it is still

 Paul knew that he had an open door, but he

 also knew that there were many adversaries.
-Don’t fool yourself.
+Do not fool yourself.
 Be prepared.

 There are many adversaries to the preaching of the gospel of Jesus Christ.
 If